-44. (1) A person who is not a member of the Institute but is engaged to provide accountancy services in the country shall comply with the
+43. (1) A person who is not a member of the Institute but practises as an accountant in the country shall comply with the

-(a) ethical requirements of the Institute; and

-(b) standards, policies and directives of the Council.
+- (a) ethical requirements of the Institute; and - (b) standards, policies and directives of the Council.

-(2) A person who contravenes subsection (1) is liable to disciplinary action to be determined by the Council taking into account the gravity of the contravention.
+(2) A person who contravenes subsection (1) is liable to a disciplinary action to be determined by the Council taking into account the gravity of the contravention.